Vangacharitha/AI-Driven-Assignment-Evaluation-and-Scoring-System/README.md

 Open n8n

-Go to Import → Upload the JSON
+Go to Import → Upload JSON

 2️⃣ Configure Credentials
 Telegram Bot Token

-Create a bot via @BotFather
+Create a bot using @BotFather

-Add your token under Telegram API credentials
+Add the token under Telegram API credentials

-Gemini/OpenAI API Keys
+Gemini / OpenAI API Keys

+Add your key under:

+HTTP Request credentials

-Add under HTTP Request / OpenAI / Google AI credentials
+or the OpenAI / Google AI node credentials

 3️⃣ Enable the Telegram Trigger

-After enabling, your bot will start receiving user messages (ZIP uploads).
+After activation, your bot will begin receiving ZIP uploads from users.

 4️⃣ Test the System

-Send a ZIP file containing one or more PDF assignments to your bot.
+Send a ZIP file containing PDFs and receive the full evaluation automatically.
-You will receive:
-✔ Extracted Q&A
-✔ Score per question
-✔ Total score
-✔ Final feedback